SAP/alm-plug-in-for-grafana/sap-alm-dp-api-datasource/README.md

 # Grafana Data Source Plugin for SAP ALM

-This Grafana data source plugin executes requests for analytical data from SAP ALM destinations including SAP Cloud ALM and SAP Focused RUN by using Data Providers API REST service, and parses JSON result to Grafana data frame.
+This Grafana data source plugin executes requests for analytical data from SAP ALM destinations by using Data Providers API REST service, and parses JSON result to Grafana data frame.

 ## What is Grafana Data Source Plugin?
 Grafana supports a wide range of data sources, including Prometheus, MySQL, and even Datadog.
 There’s a good chance you can already visualize metrics from the systems you have set up.
 In some cases, though, you already have an in-house metrics solution that you’d like to add to your Grafana dashboards.
 Grafana Data Source Plugins enables integrating such solutions with Grafana.

 ## Compatibilties
+The current version of the ALM plug-in for Grafana supports the following products:

 - SAP Cloud ALM (CALM) Analytics API.
-- SAP Focused RUN (FRUN) FP03 SP02 or later. (under development)

 ## Contents